Amazon Prime Free Trial

 "...He's level-headed, rational, calm, stoic, polite, intelligent, and bases his policies and thought on evidence and outcomes rather than ideology and..."
 Read more

-Customers find the book thought-provoking and insightful, with one customer noting how it goes in-depth into different virtues, while another mentions how it resonates with many young Americans.
+Customers find the book thought-provoking and insightful, with one customer noting how it goes in-depth into different virtues, while another mentions how it teaches the importance of perseverance.

 "...long road back to returning to a SEAL team...
 This portion was so poignant to read as he described his journey from the explosion to his recovery......"
 Read more